-Taxonomies are useful for displaying specific content based on taxonomy terms.
 The screenshot below displays the output of a 'taxonomy term page' on a Mosaic website.
-The page displays all content on the site that has been tagged with the 'Modern and Contemporary' taxonomy term (2), which exists within a taxonomy entitled 'Research Period' (1) (this page is an in-built page type in Mosaic and can be found by clicking on a taxonomy term link listed within a ‘Taxonomy terms display’ widget).
-The results output to the page displays breaks the tagged content down by content type, i.e. Article content (3), People content (4), and Event content (5).
+The page displays all content on the site that has been tagged with the 'Modern and Contemporary' taxonomy term (2), which exists within a taxonomy entitled 'Research Period' (1).
+This page is an in-built page type in Mosaic and can be found by clicking on a taxonomy term link listed within a ‘Taxonomy terms display’ widget.
+The content displayed on the taxonomy term page is broken down by content type, i.e. Article content (3), People content (4), and Event content (5).

 Output on a Mosaic site: Taxonomy term page for a term entitled 'Modern and Contemporary'